reallyreadit/dev-env/readme.md

 	 - Windows

 	     - Import into the local computer's "Trusted Root Certification Authorities" location.

+    Note: On macOS and Windows most browsers will accept the certificate once added to the system certificate store.
+Firefox on macOS at least uses its own certificate store and requires the following steps.
+Other browsers may be similar.
+	 1. Open "Preferences" and go to "Privacy & Security"
+	 2. Scroll down to the "Certificates" section and click "View Certificates..."
+	 3. Go to the "Authorities" tab and click "Import" to import the `ca.dev.reallyread.it.cer` certificate.
 7. Configure DNS.

     If you're developing on macOS or Windows you only need to add the following entries to your hosts file located at `/private/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts` respectively: